lisp-mirror/nodgui/README.txt

            └────

-           The `tclize' macro will transforms the backquoted forms in tcl code, the unquoted forms will be evaluated before the translation occurs.
+           The `tclize' macro will transforms the backquoted forms in TCL code, the unquoted forms will be evaluated before the translation occurs.

            Please always wrap the unquoted form in `#[ ... 'a space' ]'